igorlab/KH_station/README.md

 2) To get Telegram notification you should generate new Bot and get an Access Token.
 Talk to [BotFather](https://telegram.me/botfather) and follow a few simple steps described [here](https://core.telegram.org/bots#botfather).

-3) Connect device to PC throughout USB, open COM-port terminal and do next steps
+3) Connect device to PC throughout USB, open COM-port terminal (monitor_speed: 115200) and do next steps

 4) Set the PASSWORD for your WiFi, e.g. wifipasw_YourWiFi#YourPassword